kymckay/F28CD-Project/CONTRIBUTING.md

 ### Map Tiles Setup

 The client-side code is configured to use map tiles from [Mapbox](https://www.mapbox.com).
-For this to work, you must have a public key (allows up to 50,000 loads per month) which is currently hardcoded in [public/src/main.js].
-This is perfectly fine to expose client-side, although we'd like to avoid having it in our source since we're not deploying to a specific domain and can't easily limit where the key can be used.
+For this to work, you must have [a public key](https://docs.mapbox.com/help/getting-started/access-tokens/) (allows up to 50,000 loads per month for free) which should be stored in a file `data/secrets.json` (see the [template file](data/secrets_template.json)).
+The key will be injected into the code upon build (when the server starts) as we'd like to avoid having it in our source history.

-Note: We'll try to set up key injection from an untracked file to avoid the risk of it ever making its way into our git history.
+Do note that this key is intended for public use and so is perfectly safe to be shared (it will be with anyone who loads the webpage).
+We just don't want it in the history to avoid it being abused by 3rd parties (we aren't deploying to a specific domain and so can't limit the use that way).

 ## Style Standards

-Our JavaScript is written in ES6 syntax and standards enforced via static analysis with [ESLint](https://eslint.org).
+Our JavaScript is written in ES6 syntax and standards are enforced via static analysis with [ESLint](https://eslint.org).

 We try to follow Chris Beams' [commit message guide](https://chris.beams.io/posts/git-commit) to keep our git history nice and navigatable.